 Earlier this year, Facebook made a few changes to the way they measure the organic reach of a post.
 As one of the best social media marketing companies in Kansas City, we want to explain what that means to you and your business.
 Fortunately, the changes are in how Facebook is reporting reach, so the number of people who view your social media post likely will not change.
+Learn more about how Facebook rolls out a new way to measure organic reach!

 Here is a direct quote from Facebook: